 Our student advisors are here to guide you with:

 Upon completion of this subject, students will be able to:

-- demonstrate coherent theoretical knowledge of the historical and theoretical reasons for the urban-centric bias of criminological and sociological research into crime and violence;
+demonstrate coherent theoretical knowledge of the historical and theoretical reasons for the urban-centric bias of research into crime and violence;

-- apply independent judgement and understanding of how crime and violence impacts specifically on Indigenous communities.
+apply independent judgement and understanding of how crime and violence impacts rural communities.

 - Topics will be available to enrolled students in the subjects Learning Management System site approximately one week prior to the commencement of the teaching period.